mssola/conventions/cpp.md

 ### Functions

 Use `lowerCamelCase` always.
-It might be confusing if the file contains a lot of STL functions (e.g. `push_back`), but I think that is better to stick with one single naming convention for functions always.
+It might be confusing if the file contains a lot of standard functions (e.g. `push_back`), but I think that is better to stick with one single naming convention for functions always.

 ### Namespaces and Classes